0cjs/hilbert-ps-proofchecker/doc/logic.md

 A __formula__ is a simple (atomic) proposition or a __compound proposition__ made from simple propositions and __propositional connectives.__

+Formulae with a dyadic connective at the root of the AST refer to that as the __main connective.__ I'm not clear on whether a monadic connective is the main connective in, e.g., ¬(φ → ψ).

 A formula will have either variables or metavariables (the latter making it a schema), but never both.